lemnzhou/dt-interspeech/README.md

-# Interspeech 2018 Paper

-This is a private repository we will be using for working on the paper on **Detecting Double-Talks (Overlapping Speech) in Conversations using Deep Learning** due for submission to Interspeech 2018 at Hyderabad.
+# Detecting Double-Talks (Overlapping Speech) in Conversations using Deep Learning
+## Interspeech 2018 Paper

 No `.pdf` file is being tracked.

 For now, try running `make all` with a few fingers crossed.

+Requires `latexmk` or someone smarter than me.
+You most definitely are.